jefftranter/6502/LogicAnalyzer/README.md

 The only hardware on the board, other than connectors, are the 74LVC245 chips which are needed to convert the 5V levels of the 6502 to the 3.3V levels used by the Teensy 4.1.
 Bypass capacitors across each of the ICs are good practice.
+A pushbutton allows you to manually force a trigger while the unit is waiting for a trigger.

 The code is specific to the Teensy 4.1 and will not work with other microcontrollers without changes as it uses direct access to the GPIO